madcapcc/website/content/accueil/index.en.md

 {{% row  %}} <!-- ligne sans grille en fond -->
 {{% column %}}
-## <div style="text-align: left"> For whom </div>
+## <div style="text-align: left"> Our users </div>

-<div style="text-align: justify"> For adventure organizers who want real-time tracking of their participants.
-For cyclists and adventurers who want to be tracked by their loved ones.
-And for those at the office or on the couch—commonly known as Dotwatchers—who want to follow the progress of their friends and family on their adventures. </div>
+<div style="text-align: justify"> We work with adventure organizers who want real-time tracking of their participants.
+We offer a simple solution for cyclists and adventurers who want to be tracked by their loved ones.
+And for those at the office or on the couch—commonly known as Dotwatchers—the madcap app is an immersive experience to follow the progress of friends and family on their adventures. </div>

 &nbsp;